FalconSocial/iron-ajax/README.md

 _[Demo and API docs](https://elements.polymer-project.org/elements/iron-ajax)_

+## Important notes
+This is a fork of [PolymerElements/iron-ajax](https://github.com/PolymerElements/iron-ajax).
+In the falcon app we use the 1.x version of Polymer and the 1.4.4 version of `iron-ajax` doesn't support request interceptors.
+Without an interceptor we would have to provide the bearer token in every `iron-ajax` request.

+The [v1.4.4-with-falcon-auth](https://github.com/FalconSocial/iron-ajax/tree/v1.4.4-with-falcon-auth) branch of this fork extends the default behavior and adds the Authorization header with the bearer token.
+It reads the token from the `_falconAuth` object that has to be registered on the global window object.

 ## Changes in 2.0

 *   Promise polyfill is now a dev dependency and no longer shipped with `iron-ajax`.